Below, find answers to the most frequently asked questions about:

 - the receipt of a bachelor’s or advanced degree from an accredited institution of higher education in the United States or from a university where English is the language of instruction for the entire institution;

-- submission of an official Test of English as a Foreign Language (TOEFL) score report with a minimum score of approximately 100 (internet test).
-(Minimum of 22 on each individual section); or
+- submission of an official Test of English as a Foreign Language (TOEFL) score report with a minimum score of approximately 80 (internet test); or

 - submission of an official International English Language Testing System (IELTS) – Academic Module score report with a minimum score of 7.0.